alanagoyal/lexiconic/README.md

 ### Workflow: With Git Hook

-1. Edit `/public/data/words.json` and add your new word with minimal fields (word, language, sources)
+1. Edit `/public/data/words.json` and add your new word with minimal fields (word, language, source)
 2. Commit your changes: `git add public/data/words.json && git commit -m "add new words"`
 3. The post-commit hook automatically generates all metadata, pronunciations, and embeddings
 4. Review the staged changes and commit them when ready